joshuastrot/project-euler-problems/README.md

 # project-euler-problems

-My solutons to the project euler problems.
+My solutions to the project euler problems.